Fushigi Yûgi: Suzaku

-He is the fourth Emperor of Kōnan, is known for his beauty and his narcissism.
+The fourth Emperor of Kōnan, is known for his beauty and his narcissism.
 Known as a responsible ruler and capable of dealing with political affairs, Hotohori often places the well-being of his subjects first and forgets his own needs in the process.
-Hotohori has limited understanding of the world as a result of being raised in a sheltered environment.
+He has limited understanding of the world as a result of being raised in a sheltered environment.